 While the date of Easter varies from year to year, some of it always happens in the spring, so make the most of this holiday to find some of the best chocolate stores in the city.
 One of the best stores for the occasion is Van Soest in Utrechtsestraat, here you can find the most beautiful and tasty Easter eggs.The most important moment of the Easter celebration in Holland is the rich brunch, a mixture of breakfast and lunch and you can enjoy it in several restaurants and food places in the city.

 Amsterdam is also lucky enough to host the World Press Photo Festival, a related festival that takes place in April.
-In this one the atmosphere is more sociable and in which micro-events of certain fame abound.
+In this one the atmosphere is more sociable and there are many micro-events of a certain fame.
 Both are not to be missed if you are interested in photography or events in the city.

-7. Feed the baby animals on one of Amsterdam's city farms
+8. Feeding the baby animals at one of Amsterdam's city farms

 During springtime in Amsterdam, all the street markets are filled with vendors selling fresh flowers, various types of food and small trinkets.
 There are several interesting street markets at this time of the year, hence some of them are worth exploring.

 The Albert Cuyp market and the Westerstraat market are the most atmospheric; however, the Bloemenmarkt is a must-see in spring.
-This historic flower market is the best place to buy tulip bulbs in Amsterdam or to shop for garden-themed souvenirs; if you are looking for variety, the Saturday markets in Kinkerstraat, Noordermarkt and Lindengracht are the place to go.
+This historic flower market is the best place to buy tulip bulbs in Amsterdam or buy garden-themed souvenirs.If on the other hand you're looking for variety, the Saturday markets on Kinkerstraat, Noordermarkt and Lindengracht are the choice.